-- trees in summer so that you may not notice it until you are level with it).
-In another 40 metres turn right up a path between field hedges. - 159.
+- between hedges, with a solar farm to its right. - 158.
+In 200 metres pass to the left of a metal fieldgate and keep straight on down a part tarmac, part gravel lane. - 159.
+Stay on this lane until in 350 metres you pass a large telecommunications mast on your left (somewhat hidden by trees in summer so that you may not notice it until you are level with it).
+In another 40 metres turn right up a path between field hedges. - 160.
 Keep straight on this path.
-In 400 metres pass into a wood (more coppiced chestnut) and in 500 metres more you come to a main road. - 160.
+In 400 metres pass into a wood (more coppiced chestnut) and in 500 metres more you come to a main road. - 161.
 Cross the main road with care, paying particular attention to a blind bend to your right.
-On its far side turn right along the verge and then in 40 metres turn left up a driveway (initially concrete and then tarmac), a signposted footpath. - 161.
-You now follow this track for 1km to the major farm complex of Woolton Farm.

-In more detail: in 100 metres go straight on at a junction and in another 100 metres ignore a fork to a house to the left.
+On its far side turn right along the verge and then in 40 metres turn left up a driveway (initially concrete and then tarmac), a signposted footpath. - 162.
+You now follow this track for 1km to the major farm complex of Woolton Farm. - In more detail: in 100 metres go straight on at a junction and in another 100 metres ignore a fork to a house to the left.
 In a further 130 metres pass around a gate to the right of a barn and then carry on uphill between orchards and polytunnels.
-In another 600 metres veer left with the track in front of the brick farmhouse of Woolton Farm to come to the large tarmac farmyard in 100 metres.

-- 162. The Barn at Woolton Farm, a possible refreshment stop is to your left here, but to continue the walk veer right on entering the farmyard to pass between brick and wood barns right and a large blue metal barn to the left. - 163.
+In another 600 metres veer left with the track in front of the brick farmhouse of Woolton Farm to come to the large tarmac farmyard in 100 metres. - 163.
+The Barn at Woolton Farm, a possible refreshment stop is to your left here, but to continue the walk veer right on entering the farmyard to pass between brick and wood barns right and a large blue metal barn to the left. - 164.
 In 130 metres, where the barns end, there is a tall hedge ahead.
-Pass around the right-hand end of this and turn half left across the grassy space beyond, to pass in 25 metres more through a footpath gate. - 164.
-Veer very slightly left across the rough field beyond, diverging from a line of trees to the right. - 165.
+Pass around the right-hand end of this and turn half left across the grassy space beyond, to pass in 25 metres more through a footpath gate. - 165.
+Veer very slightly left across the rough field beyond, diverging from a line of trees to the right. - 166.
 In 100 metres cross a not very obvious stile in the far corner of the field.
-Beyond it, keep straight on, joining a track between polytunnels in 30 metres and following it uphill. - 166.
-In 130 metres you come to a corner made by two high windbreak hedges.
-Turn right just before these, with a windbreak hedge now to your left. - 167.
-In 200 metres, where the field ends, carry on up a path into the field corner, which in 20 metres becomes a fenced-in path under trees.

-- 168. In 150 metres merge with a part gravel, part tarmac driveway and carry on uphill past houses. - 169.
-In 230 metres, at a T-junction, go left on a road, Bekesbourne Hill. - 170.
+Beyond it, keep straight on, joining a track between polytunnels in 30 metres and following it uphill.

+- 167. In 130 metres you come to a corner made by two high windbreak hedges.
+Turn right just before these, with a windbreak hedge now to your left. - 168.
+In 200 metres, where the field ends, carry on up a path into the field corner, which in 20 metres becomes a fenced-in path under trees. - 169.
+In 150 metres merge with a part gravel, part tarmac driveway and carry on uphill past houses. - 170.
+In 230 metres, at a T-junction, go left on a road, Bekesbourne Hill. - 171.
 In 170 metres, just where more modern houses give way to older ones, turn right up an easily missed footpath just beyond a hedge.
-(The house to the left at the start of this footpath was a pub when this walk was first created, but there is no sign of that now.) - 171.
-In 60 metres cross a driveway (leading to a parking area to the right) and keep on downhill. - 172.
+(The house to the left at the start of this footpath was a pub when this walk was first created, but there is no sign of that now.) - 172.
+In 60 metres cross a driveway (leading to a parking area to the right) and keep on downhill. - 173.
 In 50 metres, just past a red house, turn left along a concrete path leading to Bekesbourne station.
 Cross the footbridge for trains to London.